MetOffice/forest/server/forest-upload/README.md

 forest-upload *.nc
 ```

-*Note:* Large file transfer is not supported.
-The whole file is read into memory
+**Note:** Multi-part upload is not supported.
+The whole file is
-        prior to upload.
+read into memory prior to upload.